AlexShukhman/smop-docs/md/Coders/Getting_Started:_PHP.md

 ## IF YOU'VE NEVER DONE THIS

 **Welcome!** We're so happy you've come to check us out.
-Enclosed is what we call *pet code*.
+Enclosed in the zip you may have just downloaded is what we call *pet code*.
 It should include all the files you need to complete the task.

 ### So you've chosen to work locally...